 Disclaimer: The following clinical scenarios are for educational and demonstrative purposes only and do not constitute medical advice.
 Always consult a qualified psychiatrist for individualized treatment decisions.

-Why GPs Face High Risk in Psychiatric Medication Management
+Why Primary Care Physicians Face High Risk in Psychiatric Medication Management

 Worst-Case Scenario 1: Benzodiazepine Withdrawal Syndrome